 Pierre Monteux, one of the most celebrated conductors of the twentieth century, was in his mid-thirties when Serge Diaghilev engaged him as principle conductor of the Ballets Russes, which established for the French-born conductor an international reputation.
 In Paris, Monteux conducted the world premieres of Petrouchka, in 1911; L'Après-midi d'un Faune, 1912; and The Rite of Spring, 1913.

 At the opening night performance, on 9 February 1994, Roseman created the splendid drawing presented here, (fig. 3), of Charles Jude as Petrouchka.
-With a purity of line flowing over the paper surface, the artist delineates the puppet's form, his arms down at his side and crossed in a characteristic gesture as he takes small puppet-like steps, and the shape of his costume and floppy hat.
-A continuous, nuanced pencil line renders the turn of Petrouchka's head and neck and the graceful curve of the clown's ruff.
+With an economy of line, the artist defines the puppet's form and the shape of his costume and floppy hat.
+His arms are down at his side and crossed in a characteristic gesture.
+A continuous pencil line renders the turn of Petrouchka's head and neck and the graceful curve of the clown puppet's ruff.